Rod Library--Special Collections

 When the Campanile was built, it stood at the geographic center of the eighty acre campus.
 It quickly became the most recognizable feature of the school.
 Though the campus has grown considerably since then, the Campanile remains figuratively at the center of campus imagery to this day.
 It is featured on the official UNI stationery letterhead.
 It is the most important piece of graphic design on the UNI Home Page.
 It appears in many campus publications.
 Its design, age, and carillon make it likely that the Campanile will need continuing and costly maintenance.
 In addition, replacing a talented carilloneur such as Robert Byrnes will be particularly difficult.
 However, its iconic relationship to the university should help to keep the UNI Campanile attractive and functioning well into the future.

-Compiled by Library Assistant Susan Witthoft; edited by Gerald L. Peterson, University Archivist, July 1996; substantially revised by Gerald L. Peterson, September 2006; last updated April 12, 2012 (GP).
+Compiled by Library Assistant Susan Witthoft; edited by University Archivist Gerald L. Peterson, July 1996; substantially revised by Gerald L. Peterson, September 2006; last updated November 7, 2014 (GP).